diiiefiend/cocktailist/README.md

 I will add API routes to serve entry and rating data as JSON, then add Backbone models and collections that fetch data from those routes.
 Rating data will be processed and aggregated.
 By the end of this phase, users will be able to create entries/reviews and view both entries and ratings, all inside a single Backbone app.
+The feed view will also be created.

 [Details][phase-two]